Stuart Hall School: Traditions

 Traditions at Stuart Hall School can be traced to the school's founding.
-The traditions include a variety of events, such as athletic competitions, school celebrations, class activities, etc.
+The traditions include a variety of events, such as athletic competitions, school celebrations, class activities, etc. Leavetaking is a tradition that takes place before each major break, where students and faculty line up and say goodbye to each other individually.

 Red and White Competition

 The Stuart Hall School community has been divided into two teams since the 19th century - Red and White.
 Throughout the school year, competitions take place during Red and White Field Day.
-The team with a higher score will gain a trophy and special rights.
-Incoming students will randomly pick their colors from a box in the Red and White ceremony at the beginning of the school year.
+The team with a higher score previously gained a trophy and special winnings, but now only claim bragging rights.
+Incoming students will randomly pick their colors from a bag in the Red and White ceremony at the beginning of the school year.
 Students who have parents or siblings who are "legacy" have the privilege to choose their "legacy" color.
-Each team's leaders are seniors who have the power to lead the team as a whole in the competitions and activities.

 Honor Code Signing

-In a chapel ceremony at the beginning of each school year, students in grades 6-12 sign the Honor Code.
+In a chapel ceremony at the beginning of each school year, all students sign the Honor Code, where they pledge not to "lie, cheat, steal, or tolerate the behavior of those who do".

 Ring Ceremony

 Ring Ceremony occurs in the fall of each school year when seniors are given their school ring, a black onyx engraved with "SH."
 The ring was designed in the 1920s.
+Seniors' names and a brief introduction are read aloud by the Sophomore class during the ceremony.